ksheumaker/homeassistant-apsystems_ecur/README.md

 Release notes, assets and further details can be found [here](https://github.com/ksheumaker/homeassistant-apsystems_ecur/releases)

 ## Setup
 Install the custom component using HACS by searching for "APSystems ECU-R".
 If you are unable to find the integration in HACS, select HACS in left pane, select Integrations.
 In the top pane right from the word Integrations you can find the menu (three dots above eachother).
 Select Custom Repositories and add the URL: https://github.com/ksheumaker/homeassistant-apsystems_ecur below that select category Integration.
-After installing, restart Home Assistant by going to Settings > System and select [restart] in the upper right corner.
+After the installation, restart Home Assistant by going to [Settings] > [System] and select [restart] in the upper right corner.
+After restart, next step will be the configuration.

 ## Configuration
-choose [Configuration] > [Devices & Services] > [+ Add Integration] and search for "APSystems PV solar ECU" which enables you to configure the integration settings.
+Choose [Configuration] > [Devices & Services] > [+ Add Integration] and search for "APSystems PV solar ECU" which enables you to configure the integration settings.
 Provide the IP-address from the ECU (no leading zero's), and set the update interval (300 seconds is the recommended default).
-_It's good to know that the ECU only contains new data once every 5 minutes so a smaller interval does not update info more often_
+_It's good to know that the ECU only contains new data once every 5 minutes so a smaller interval does not update info more often._ After selecting [Submit] the integration will setup the entities in around 12 seconds.

 ## Data caching
 The integration uses caching.
 The reason for this is that the ECU does not always respond to data requests.
 For example during maintenance tasks that take place on the ECU around 02.45-03.15 AM local time.
 In most cases a 'time out' occurs, these are suppressed in the homeassistant.log.
 Practice shows that it is then best to use the old data until the ECU responds again to the next query.